Arkosen/BreakCA/README.md

 ```

 ## Installation time
-The installation time depends on the installation time for the required packages, but should only take a matter of minutes.
+The installation time depends on the installation time for the required packages and what packages are already installed.
+If all packages need to be installed this can take 20-30 minutes.

 ## Package versions
 BreakCA was tested with the following package versions: